Approximating the quantum approximate optimization algorithm with digital-analog interactions: Negative Digital-Analog Block Times

-Here, we present a procedure that exploits the case in which the resource Hamiltonian is homogeneous, or one of $\vec g,\vec r$ takes only values with some high least common multiple, resulting in periodic time-evolution.
-This condition holds for MAX-CUT and SAT problems considered in this work (all $ZZ$ Hamiltonian terms in section \ref{DAQAOA} have at least half-integer pre-factors).
-In the case that the resource Hamiltonian is homogeneous, any negative time-block can simply be run for a positive time, exploiting the periodicity of the unitary effected as $e^{iHt} = e^{iH(2\pi +t)}$, for $r_{jk} = 1 \,\,\forall\,\, j,k$.
+In this section, a procedure is presented that exploits the case in which the resource Hamiltonian is homogeneous, or one of $\vec g,\vec r$ takes only values with some high least common multiple, resulting in periodic time-evolution.
+This condition holds for MAX-CUT and SAT problems considered in this work (all $ZZ$ Hamiltonian terms in section \ref{DAQAOA} have at least half-integer pre-factors or integer multiples thereof).
+In the case that the resource Hamiltonian is homogeneous, any negative time-block can simply be run for a positive time $2\pi + t$, exploiting the periodicity of the unitary effected as $e^{iHt} = e^{iH(2\pi +t)}$, for $r_{jk} = 1 \,\,\forall\,\, j,k$.
 As such, with homogeneous resource Hamiltonians we can always replace $t_{lm}$ with $t_{lm} \mod 2\pi$.
 This technique, involving a homogeneous resource, is unfortunately undesirable as a method to rectify all negative time blocks as we will take a time interval that is typically small and replace it with a larger time $2\pi - |t_{lm}|$.
-This will result in an DA schedule of single-qubit gates and analog block times requiring an impractically long total time to run on hardware.
+This will result in a DA schedule of single-qubit gates and analog block times requiring an longer total time to run on hardware, incurring greater error rates.

 For an inhomogeneous resource Hamiltonian we need to consider one additional time-block surrounded by no single-qubit operations.
 To determine the size of this \textit{idle} block required, consider

 $M$ admits $\vec 1$ as an eigenvector with eigenvalue $\lambda$.
 Intuitively, $\vec 1$ is an eigenvector of $M$ because when applying all possible two-$X$-surrounded DA blocks for an equal time, the time evolutions mostly cancel out leaving a smaller but homogeneous effective interaction.
 This produces